movq/openbsd/gnu/llvm/llvm/docs/CommandGuide/llvm-readobj.rst

  Display architecture-specific information, e.g. the ARM attributes section on ARM.

-.. option:: --bb-addr-map

- Display the contents of the basic block address map section(s), which contain the address of each function, along with the relative offset of each basic block.

 .. option:: --demangle, -C

  Display demangled symbol names in the output.